-I didn’t notice my silver sedan being measured as I drove on Monday into the Charles Square Garage, beneath the Charles Hotel, but apparently it was.
+I didn’t notice my mid-size sedan, Mercy B, being measured as I drove on Monday into the Charles Square Garage, beneath the Charles Hotel, but apparently it was.
 The first certified green garage in Massachusetts employs nanoMAX(TM) technology, which assigns a lower parking fee to environmentally correct cars; of course, the garage also offers free electric-vehicle charging and bike parking.
 There’s also a complimentary Tire Inflation Station, but nothing on my dashboard indicated that my tires were soft, which was fortunate, as I was on my way to a luncheon at Harvest, nestled a couple of blocks away along a cozy cobblestone walkway in Harvard Square.

 A cheerful host validated my parking ticket and showed me back to a simple dining room where a warm fire welcomed the two dozen or so foodies gathered for a meal prepared by The Food Lab: Better Home Cooking Through Science author Kenji Lopez-Alt and the restaurant’s Chef Tyler Kinnett, along with Executive Pastry Chef Brian Mercury, as part of Harvest’s 40th-anniversary celebration.